 While the monitoring data is collected and processed, some production cluster metadata is added to incoming documents.
 This metadata enables Kibana to link the monitoring data to the appropriate cluster.
 If this linkage is unimportant to the infrastructure that you’re monitoring, it might be simpler to configure Logstash and Beats to report monitoring data directly to the monitoring cluster.
 This scenario also prevents the production cluster from adding extra overhead related to monitoring data, which can be very useful when there are a large number of Logstash nodes or Beats.

-For more information about typical monitoring architectures, see How Monitoring Works.
+For more information about typical monitoring architectures, see Overview.